dsola/tweet_reach/readme.md

 ### How to run the application

 This application is the implementation of an assessment defined by the company Wonderkind.
+The exercise is explained in the PDF file.

 You can execute a local server using the following command:
 ```bash